BA (Hons) Youth & Community Work (JNC)

 The course is delivered using a range of inclusive and interactive methods that model the values and principles of the sector, these include face-to-face as well as online learning activities, lectures, small group work, individual tutorials and supervision sessions, online and blended learning, guided independent study, and work-based placement activities.

-Throughout the duration of the full degree programme, you will be involved with 3600 hours of learning (1200 per academic year for a full-time student), this will normally include 800 placement hours in total over three years, and the remaining hours will be distributed between scheduled learning activities and guided personal study.
+Throughout the duration of the full Youth and Community Work degree programme, you will be involved with 3600 hours of learning (1200 per academic year for a full-time student), this will normally include 800 placement hours in total over three years, and the remaining hours will be distributed between scheduled learning activities and guided personal study.